Clio Awards: 1970s–1980s

 Evans expanded competition by including U.S. print advertising in 1971, international print advertising in 1972, international radio advertising in 1974, U.S. packaging design in 1976, international packaging design and U.S. specialty advertising in 1977, U.S. cable in 1983, and Hispanic competition in 1987.

-The rules for the 1984 award required that a given entry appear publicly during the calendar year in 1983.
+The rules for the 1984 award required that a given entry appear publicly during the calendar year 1983.
 In order to be eligible, Chiat/Day needed to run Apple Computer's "1984" commercial (directed by Ridley Scott) for the Macintosh computer prior to Super Bowl XVIII.
 In December 1983, Apple purchased time on KMVT in Twin Falls, Idaho, after the normal sign-off, and recorded the broadcast in order to qualify.

 In 1984, a nearly identical situation occurred when Doyle Dane Bernbach, the ad agency for Ziebart, purchased time on a Detroit channel carrying the inaugural Cherry Bowl college football game in December in order for Ziebart's "Friend of the Family (Rust in Peace)" commercial to be eligible for the awards the following year.
 The commercial won the Clio Award in 1985.

 The 1988 awards were aired on television on FOX and hosted by David Leisure on December 7, 1988.

 1990s

 1991 Clio Awards

 Attendees of the 1991 Clio Awards who had paid the $125 admission price did not have tickets waiting at the door, as promised.
 Also missing was Clio President Bill Evans.

-The caterer of the event announced that the master of ceremonies was considered a no-show, but that he would attempt to stand-in as the host.
+The caterer of the event announced that the master of ceremonies was considered a no-show, but that he would attempt to stand in as the host.
 He informed the audience that the winners list had been lost.
 Print ads were the first awards; transparencies of the winning entries were displayed, sometimes backwards or out of focus.
 As each image appeared on screen, the owner of the work was asked to come to the stage, pick up their Clio, and identify themselves and their agency.
 Eventually, advertising executives, intent on the Clios that remained, rushed the stage and grabbed any that had not been claimed.

 The event for television commercials, scheduled a few days later, was called off.